 At the time of writing this report, Humes noted that PCC would accept some treatment of Phosphorus and Nitrogen (TP and TN) from the Humegard GPT's.
-The HumeGard Technical Manual specifies reductions rates of 35% and 24% for total phosphorus and nitrogen respectively based on scientific testing.
-As a conservative measure, treatment rates of 17% and 12% have been adopted for phosphorus and nitrogen respectively which are half of what the HumeGard Technical Manual specifies.
+The Humegard Technical Manual specifies reductions rates of 35% and 24% for total phosphorus and nitrogen respectively based on scientific testing.
+As a conservative measure, treatment rates of 17% and 12% have been adopted for phosphorus and nitrogen respectively which are half of what the Humegard Technical Manual specifies.
+Replace with: However, as a conservative measure, PCC WSUD Technical Guidelines were followed which specify treatment rates of 0% for both phosphorus and nitrogen.